vaslabs-ltd/SteamInputSimplePlugin/README.md

 <img width="838" height="460" alt="image" src="https://github.com/user-attachments/assets/bdb37c44-3351-435a-902c-393f7a8b74e5" />

 - Place the same steam_appid.txt as in the unreal enditor step, but this time in the START IN directory
-- Laungh the game, again Spacewar will show as being played on your steam account.
+- Launch the game, again Spacewar will show as being played on your steam account.

 ### Steamworks
 - Make sure your Steam Input section is configured properly